eidelen/DicomToMesh/README.md

 # Building

-The software is written in C++ 11 and uses VTK 7.0.
+The software is written in C++11 and uses VTK 7.0.
 CMake is used as build-system.

+In order to extend the supported DICOM formats, the libray vtk-dicom can be optionally enabled (see https://github.com/dgobbi/vtk-dicom).

 # Contributors